-Science is a systematic and organised attempt to acquire knowledge about the surroundings through observations, experiments and verification.
+1. Science: Science is a systematic and organised attempt to acquire knowledge about the surroundings through observations, experiments and verification.

-Fig: Newton's Reflector2.
-Scientific Method
+Fig: Newton's Reflector

-Several interrelated steps are involved in the scientific method.
+2. Scientific Method: Several interrelated steps are involved in the scientific method.
 Some of the most significant steps are as follows:

-Physics is a fundamental science concerned with understanding the natural phenomena that occur in our universe.
+3. Physics: Physics is a fundamental science concerned with understanding the natural phenomena that occur in our universe.
 It has many branches such as Mechanics, Electromagnetism, Thermodynamics, Modern Physics, etc.

 Between 1600 and 1900, three broad areas were developed, which is together called Classical Physics.
 These three areas of study are classical mechanics, thermodynamics and electromagnetism.
 But by 1905 it became apparent that classical ideas failed to explain several phenomena.
-Then some new theories were developed in what is called Modem Physics such as Special Relativity, Quantum Mechanics, etc.
+Then some new theories were developed in what is called Modern Physics such as Special Relativity, Quantum Mechanics, etc.

 4. Scope and Excitement of Physics

-Fig: This parabola-shaped lava flow illustrates the application of mathematics in physics—in this case, Galileo's law of falling bodies5.
-Physics in Relation to Other Sciences
+Fig: This parabola-shaped lava flow illustrates the application of mathematics in physics—in this case, Galileo's law of falling bodies

-Physics is a very significant branch of science which plays a crucial role in understanding the developments pertaining to the other branches of science such as Chemistry, Biology etc.
+5. Physics in Relation to Other Sciences: Physics is a very significant branch of science which plays a crucial role in understanding the developments pertaining to the other branches of science such as Chemistry, Biology etc.

 (i) Physics in relation to Mathematics: Study of physical variables led to the idea of differentiation, integration and differential equation.
 Meaningful interpretation of Mathematics becomes Physics.